Stay Wild Tote Bag | Shape

 Advertisement

-Are you looking for a statement shirt to express yourself?
-Then this is the right design for you!
+This Stay Wild graphic design is the perfect choice if you were born to be wild.
+Buying gifts for friends and family, and maybe a little something for yourself.
 A Great Funny Gift For A Birthday, Family, Christmas or other important event.
-Perfect gift for all occasions.
+Perfect gift for all occasions; Satisfaction is Guaranteed!
 16” x 16” bag with two 14” long and 1” wide black cotton webbing strap handles.
 Made of a lightweight, spun polyester canvas-like fabric.
 All seams and stress points are double-stitched for durability, and the reinforced bottom flattens to fit more items and hold larger objects.
 Spot clean/dry clean only.